 Through this position, I am developing a strategy to embed information literacy and research skills through the curriculum at all year levels using the Information Literacy Framework.
-I plan lessons and teach related skills, and am head of library services.
-I have worked in the school library sector since 2000 and previously held the position of library manager for James Hargest College for 12 years.
+I plan lessons and teach related skills, as well as holding responsibility for the school’s library services.
+I have worked in the school library sector since 2000 and previously held the position of library manager at James Hargest College for 12 years.

 As part of my professional journey, I have also developed the Tertiary Prep Programme which is designed to enable those wishing to be successful in learning beyond secondary school to achieve and succeed.
 This is successful for Year 13 students to help with their transition from secondary to tertiary learning, as well as those who have had a break from formal learning and wish to resume, including distance learners, and adults who have never studied beyond school but are now considering further study.

 My work is my passion!
 As well as being the “library queen” (as introduced to a class by one of my English colleagues) and the “research expert”, I am a life-long reader and lover of books.
 I love to match readers to books they’ll fall in love with or be impacted by and have recently developed a Library Skills – Learning for Life workbook, aimed at Year 7-10 students which combine library skills with elements of research skills and reading enjoyment.

 My other passion is supporting quality library services in every school in New Zealand, through mentoring equally passionate, enthusiastic library staff who love working with children and teenagers.
 This is why I was a member of the National Executive of SLANZA (School Library Association of New Zealand Aotearoa) for seven years, including a term as president from 2009 to 2011.
 My philosophy is, it’s all about collaboration, brainstorming and putting your “money where your mouth is!”